rfaustino/Project_GettingCleaningData/README.md

 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+All the explanations about the treatment made in run_analys.R are in the code book file **CodeBook.md**.